About Us Pages

 The new Duncan Chapel School was much like its predecessor.
 Water came from a spring, the building had only one room for eight grades, and the school calendar still reflected the necessity for all able-bodied youngsters to help get the cotton in.
 Children walked to school along the dirt roads that would become Duncan Chapel and Old Buncombe, but would not be paved for many years.

-Sometime after 1910, the little one-room school became to small for the ever-increasing number of students and around 1912 it was abandoned for a brand-new, two story wooden structure built on the site of the present school.
+Sometime after 1910, the little one-room school became too small for the ever-increasing number of students and around 1912 it was abandoned for a brand-new, two story wooden structure built on the site of the present school.
 This modern facility boasted two classrooms on the first floor, an auditorium on the second, and its own well out behind the building.
 It was about this time that the teacher, fearing the health hazards of the common dipper, insisted that each child bring a collapsible tin drinking cup.

 A photograph taken in 1917 shows 55 students (including Mr. Thackson) and two teachers in front of the unlandscaped, white, wooden-sided structure.
 Although the building had changed, most things remained the same.
-Children still brought their own books; a copy of Maury's New Complete Geography cost $.88.
+Children still bought their own books; a copy of Maury's New Complete Geography cost $.88.
 Classes still stopped in September for cotton picking, and instruction still went only through eighth grade.
-For some students there was the possibility of continuing their education at one of the boarding schools in the district, for instance, North Greenville Baptist Academy (now North Greenville College) in Tigerville.
+For some students, there was the possibility of continuing their education at one of the boarding schools in the district, for instance, North Greenville Baptist Academy (now North Greenville College) in Tigerville.
 But the cost of higher education was doubly high for farming families of the time.
 Not only the expense of tuition, room, and board, but the loss of a valued worker made post-elementary school education out of reach for most children.
 Mr. Thackson himself did go on to boarding school and to many other things, settling eventually in the same neighborhood where he got his start.
 We are grateful to him for so graciously sharing his memories, his photographs, and his old schoolbooks so that we might get a glimpse of another, very different time.

 We would like to thank Debbie Spear for researching and writing the history of Duncan Chapel.